Kitsune2468/startup/notes.md

 ## HTML

-"This was easy.
-I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React."

 We will see, working on it now.
 Getting a posix compliant shell working without a guide was horrible, but I eventually got it to work.
 Then I had issues running the deployFiles.sh because of some newline shenanigans.
 In the future if I run into the same problem, I'll use: "sed -i 's/\r//' deployFiles.sh" before running the deploy.
+Also, for cygwin, use "cd " /cygdrive/c/Users/$USER" " to get to main directory.

 ## CSS